 Myth 1: Lack of calcium causes osteoporosis.

-Yes, calcium is important, but it’s a myth that simply taking a high amount of calcium will guarantee bone health.
-To protect your bones, you need enough of 19 additional essential bone nutrients, not just calcium.
+Yes, calcium is important, but it’s a myth that simply taking a high amount of calcium will guarantee bone health and prevent osteoporosis.
+To protect your bones, you need enough of 19 additional essential bone building nutrients, not just calcium.
 In fact, you need some of those nutrients just to get any benefits of calcium.

 For example, without enough vitamin D, your body only absorbs about 10-15% of the calcium from your diet, but when you take enough, the absorption rate jumps to 30-40%.
 Other critical nutrients for bone health are vitamin K, magnesium and strontium.